 Versions Supported: Helsinki

-VictorOps Version Required: Standard or Enterprise
+VictorOps Version Required: Enterprise

 What you need to know: Please contact support to get the required XML file.